 The death benefit due to suicide is usually applicable to all types of life insurance plans such as term plans, savings plans, wealth plans, etc. that provide life cover.
 However, the scope of death benefits offered differs with different plans.

+There are some common exclusions in life insurance policies in India.
 The insurer will reject the death claim to any bonus on maturity during the below cases:

 Most life insurance plans have a provision that states that the insurer is not liable to pay if the life assured dies because of suicide within 12 months from the issuing date of the policy.
 The insurer is not eligible to pay if the death of the life assured occurs before the revival of the life insurance plan.